MSSW Application Requirements and Instructions

 ProgramAdditional Requirements

-Advanced StandingSpecific admission essays; Undergraduate Internship Evaluation Form submitted by internship supervisor; list of all BSW courses with course descriptions.
+Advanced StandingProgram-specific essays, an Undergraduate Internship Evaluation Form submitted by the internship supervisor, and a list of all BSW courses with descriptions.

-TransferSpecific admission essays; Graduate Internship Evaluation Form submitted by internship supervisor; list of all graduate social work courses with descriptions.
+TransferProgram-specific essays, a Graduate Internship Evaluation Form submitted by the internship supervisor, and a list of all graduate social work courses with descriptions.

-One-Year ResidencySpecific admission essays; one of the two recommendation letters must come from a current supervisor and confirm that the applicant has discussed the program requirements and that the site can meet them.
+One-Year ResidencyProgram-specific essays.
+One recommendation must come from the applicant’s current supervisor and confirm that program requirements have been discussed and that the site can support them.

-Transfer Note: Transfer & Advanced Standing students are admitted for a maximum of one year of full-time study at CSSW.
+Transfer and Advanced Standing students are admitted for a maximum of one year of full-time study at CSSW.

 TestMinimum ScoreNotes

-Duolingo English Test130Applicants should visit the Duolingo English Test website for exam information.
+Duolingo English Test 130Visit the Duolingo website for test information.

 Statistics Requirement